zognin/tp/docs/UserGuide.md

 </div>

 **Examples:**
-* `find-r rn/Chicken rice` Find orders for clients whose name and phone contains at least 1 of the keywords for each prefix.
-Any orders with the following client details will be matched:
+* `find-r rn/Chicken rice` Find recipes with a name that contains at least 1 of the keywords for each prefix.
+Any recipes with the following names will be matched:
   * Teriyaki **Chicken**
   * **Chicken** **Rice**
   * Kimchi Fried **Rice**